Vacation savings from Orlando Informer!Save with Orlando Informer!X

 What time to arrive and how to best utilize Early Park Admission at Volcano Bay

 Select guests are eligible for Early Park Admission to Volcano Bay.
-To learn all of the details, take a look at our Early Park Admission guide.
+Our Early Park Admission guide provides all of the details.

 If you’re not eligible for EPA, you’ll want to arrive roughly 45 minutes prior to the scheduled park opening to ensure that you’re one of the first to enter.
 (If you’re not sure of the hours at Volcano Bay, take a look at our free crowd calendar.)